The sections below answer questions about:

 ARE THERE OPTIONS FOR SUMMER STUDY?

 Private tutoring is available upon request for an additional fee.
 Students may undertake the Honors Program in the summer.
-Also, some courses may be offered in the summer.
+Also, some courses are offered in the summer.
 Students and the tutor will meet for a 3-4-hour class once a week for 8 weeks to provide for the standard 30 hours of instruction.
 No summer classes meet on either Memorial Day or Independence Day and all summer classes will end before August.

 DOES SCRIPTORIUM OFFER ACT PREP WORKSHOPS?